ArxOne/BestTest/README.md

 * Tests are isolated by assembly (this can be disabled)
 * Inconclusive tests can be considered as succeeded
 * Test timeout can be changed (defaults to 5mn)

+## Planned features

+Visit the [issues pages](https://github.com/ArxOne/BestTest/issues) to see what's going on and suggest.

+## Any help welcome

+As usual!